-For the reasons described above, the Board estimates that the total annual cost of compliance for distillery or craft distillery licensees will range between \$0 to \$1855.
-Licensees that choose not to open an off-site tasting room or sell products not of their own production will not have any additional costs (\$0).
-For licensees that choose to sell products not of their own production, the estimated annual cost of compliance is \$1790 related to filing monthly reports.
-For licensees that choose to apply for an off-site tasting room license, the estimated annual cost of compliance is \$1855 in the initial application year (\$1790 related to filing monthly reports + \$65 related to licensing) and \$1800 in subsequent renewal years (\$1790 related to filing monthly reports + \$10 related to licensing).
+For the reasons described above, the Board estimates that the total annual cost of compliance for distillery or craft distillery licensees will range between \$0 to \$65.
+Licensees that choose not to open an off-site tasting room will not have any additional costs (\$0).
+For licensees that choose to apply for an off-site tasting room license, the estimated annual cost of compliance is \$65 for licensing in the initial application year and \$10 for licensing in subsequent renewal years.
 For licensees that wish to jointly operate a conjoined consumption area at an existing licensed location where an alteration request is needed, a one-time compliance cost of \$15 should be added to these estimated costs of compliance.